nicmcd/cpplint/README.md

 - Doesn't print "Done processing <file>".
 - Only prints number of errors when greater than 0.
 - Requires the --root flag and uses it exclusively.
+- Fixed bug where include header is at the top of the root directory